apt4less/milestone-1/README.md

 - Offer
 - Profile
 ## **Flow Navigation**
-- Home- Display the purpose of the site.
-- About us- Explain why this site was created along with the creator's picture and short bio.
-Also a way to reach out to us (Email, and phone number).
+- Home--->encourage users to sign up to get better benefit.
+- About us---->introducing users to creators and reasons behind APT4LESS.
-- Sign Up/Login- force login or sign up to get better opportunities on the site (Scholarships & Offer).
+- Sign Up/Login-->force login or sign up to get better opportunities on the site (Scholarships & Offer)--->Profile
-- Scholarships- Multiple scholarship Links available to help users pay rent or cover the deposit for an apartment (only available if account is created)
-- Offer- Apartment search based on zip code, price, bedrooms, pets.
-Provide any previously saved apartments on the side (only available if account is created)
 - Profile- Text field to be modified
+- Scholarships--->scholarships links to encourage users to apply for scholarships to help with rent--->another tab to scholarships site.
+- Offer--->Apartment search based on zip code, price, bedrooms, pets ------>filter apartment based on answers------>another tab to take users to apartments site.

 # Wireframes